survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 * `Child html-webpack-plugin for "index.html":` - This is plugin related output.
 In this case *html-webpack-plugin* is doing output of its own.
 * `+ 4 hidden modules` - This tells you that webpack is omitting some output, namely modules within `node_modules` and similar directories.
 You can run webpack using `webpack --display-modules` to display this information.
 See [Stack Overflow](https://stackoverflow.com/questions/28858176/what-does-webpack-mean-by-xx-hidden-modules) for an expanded explanation.

 Examine the output below `build/`.
 If you look closely, you can see the same ids within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
-On OS X `open ./build/index.html` works.
+On macOS `open ./build/index.html` works.

 T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.